fisothemes/TwinCat-Dynamic-Collections/README.md

 # Simple Example

-This example demostrates how a STRING, DINT and STRUCT can be stored on the queue data structure.
+This example demostrates how a STRING, DINT and STRUCT can be stored in the queue data structure.

 **Declarations:**
 ```Pascal